william-morgan/flag-icons/README.md

-A plugin that adds a flag emojis to a discourse install.
+A plugin that adds flag emojis to a discourse install.

 License: